Access our most recent webinar: 'Inheritance Tax & Estate Planning for Portfolio Landlords'. Watch on demand here!

 How Many Years of Accounts Do You Need?

-Most lenders will want to see two years of accounts.
-If you’ve only been trading for one year, you may still be able to get a mortgage, but your options will be more limited.
+Most lenders will want to see 2 years of accounts.
+If you’ve only been trading for 1 year, you may still be able to get a mortgage, but your lender options will be more limited, and affordability may be assessed more cautiously.

 Do Self-Employed Applicants Need a Bigger Deposit?

 Not usually.
-Being self-employed doesn’t automatically mean you’ll need to put down more.
-However, if you’ve only got one year of trading history or your income is harder to verify, you might find that you can’t borrow as much.
-In those cases, a larger deposit could help bridge the gap.
+Being self-employed doesn’t automatically mean you’ll need to put down a larger deposit.
+However, if you’ve only got 1 year of trading history or your income is harder to verify, you might find that lenders offer a lower loan amount.
+In those cases, a larger deposit could help increase your options.

 Can I Use Retained Profits or Dividends to Support My Application?

-Lenders commonly accept dividends, usually taking an average over the last two years.
-Retained profits are trickier, as most mainstream lenders won’t include them, but there are specialist lenders who will.
+Lenders commonly accept dividends, usually taking an average of your income over the last 2 years.
+Retained profits are trickier: most mainstream lenders won’t include them, but specialist lenders will.
 If you’re relying on retained profits to boost your affordability, it’s important to speak to a broker early so we can match you with the right lender.

 Will Fluctuating Income Impact My Application?